 correctness of respondent’s determination."

 This is taxman speak for “your appeal has been rejected.”
-Remembered they assigned an attorney to basically defend their position.
-They going to say “whoops, we made a mistake.”
+Remember, they’ve assigned an attorney to defend their position.
+He’s not going to say “whoops, we made a mistake.”

 Do not despair, as I did, it need not be the end.